 Being able to recognize the symptoms of a stroke is critical.
-Act FAST is a simple tool to help you learn the signs and symptoms of stroke so you know when to seek medical attention for yourself or someone else.
+BE FAST is a simple tool to help you learn the signs and symptoms of stroke so you know when to seek medical attention for yourself or someone else.

 Review common stroke symptoms to help you remember the BE FAST message.